aphelyon/cs4720-final-project/README.md

             --> 10 pts - Device Shake - Your app responds in an appropriate way to a device shake.
                   --> I'm feeling lucky button.
 Displays a random meal exchange elligible restaurant on shake, and if confirmed, displays a random menu item from the confirmed restaurant on subsequent shakes.

+            --> 15 pts - GPS / Location-awareness (includes using Google or Apple Maps)
+                  --> Closest Restaurants to your current location.
+To update after moving, the user must reload the viewcontroller by going back to the homeview.

 Dependencies